Earnings Types and Pay Rates

 This type of rate can be created to be applied to every employee who works this role, as well as only certain individuals who work this role.

-Employee Specific vs Role-Based Pay Structures
+Employee Specific Pay Rate

 We recommend that employee specific rates are attached when you want to pay an individual employee the same hourly wage, regardless of which role they’re clocked in as.